mddanishyusuf/dailyhack/README.md

 ## 💜 Thanks to Our Contributors

-Thanks to our many contributors and friends who give time to add tricks.
+Thanks to our many contributors and friends who give their time to add tricks.

 <br/>